Tennessee Outdoor Youth Summit (TOYS)

 What is TOYS?

 Started in 2009, the Tennessee Outdoors Youth Summit is designed to be one of the best summer events a youngster could attend.
-Headquartered at the Montgomery Shooting Complex in the community of Southside near Clarksville, TOYS attracts high-school aged students from across the state.
+Headquartered at the Clyde York 4-H Camp in Crossville, TN.
+TOYS attracts high-school aged students from across the state.
 TOYS is a cooperative program shared by the Tennessee Wildlife Resources Agency and the agency’s supporting foundation (TWRF).

 What does TOYS attempt to accomplish?